raishvaria/laravel-packages-demo/README.md

 ## About Laravel Packages

 Laravel packages allow access to all the features that framework offers to its host application, including routing, migrations, tests, views, and numerous other useful features.
-Another important advantage of a package is the Don't Repeat Yourself (DRY) principle.

 ## Related videos